What Is HLS Streaming and When Should You Use It [2024 Update]

-HLS video content has become ubiquitous, video streaming formats have adapted.
-Adobe Flash Player was once the standard, but now HLS videos are the norm.
-HLS stands for HTTP Live Streaming.
-It is now the most popular video format for delivering video and audio data over the internet.
+With the decline of Adobe Flash Player, the HLS format has emerged as the new standard, offering high-quality streams.
+The HLS streaming protocol, which stands for HTTP Live Streaming, is widely used for delivering both live and pre-recorded video and audio over the internet.
 Combined with HTML5 video players, video streams using HLS provide the best quality stream yet.

 In this article, we’ll cover the role of HTML5 video streaming with HLS.
 Specifically, we’ll detail the different streaming protocols.
 By the end, you’ll understand the importance and benefits of HLS streaming and how it can help you stream your best content yet.